 Dodge and Burning the Eye

-The final step is to sharpen the eyes.
-You may already be sharpening your whole image, but just sharpening key areas (like the eyes) is a great way to draw more attention to those areas.
+The final step is how to sharpen an image in Photoshop.
+You may already be sharpening your whole image, but just sharpening key areas (like the eyes) is a great way to Draw more attention to those areas.

 Unlike most professions, photography starts easy and gets harder the more you care about doing it right.
 It can be a frustrating process, but here’s how to avoid the most common mistakes photographers make and a few tips on how to rise above them.

 Photography has changed a lot over the years.
 There are always new concepts to learn and creative techniques to explore – and there’s no better way to do it than by picking up an inspiring book.
 Here are our top 20 picks for the best photography books of all time to get you started.